Ung0d/dom/README.md

 Entity e = universe.create();
 ```

+You can destroy entities with by calling `e.destroy()`.
+This will automatically invalided all other
+entity-handles pointing to that entity.
+You can check whether an entity-handle is still valid with
+`e.valid()` or just `if(e) ... `.

 Now we need a arbitrary struct that models one of our components.
 Note that components should not have logic.
 As you can see, the component-structs in dom dont need to derive from something.
 Just the bare struct.
 Our struct has, as you can see, a default constructor and a constructor with arguments.
 Both is possible.